 “I long to be where they are,” my husband says.
 Not in a depressed or suicidal way at all, just a deep yearning.
 Reverence.
 (Spoken by a man that I have never heard use the phrase, “long for …” in our near 2 decades together).
 It’s a response I have become used to getting from him when he hears that somebody died.

-He died in 2015, and he got the rare opportunity to come back.
+He died in 2015, and he had the rare opportunity of coming back to life.

 A longer story of what happened that evening can be found here.
 And, as a soundtrack to your reading, a link to the version of the Gayatri Mantra that I was listening to at work all that day, unknowing of what was happening (somehow cramming myself full of spiritual fortitude for what was about to take place).

 Since then, there have been many times when he’s struck by the same sincere solemn tone.
 I have been right there next to him enough to feel like I have some image of what it must have all looked like.
 We have all seen it here on earth.
 Those undeniable moments when Mother Nature forces pause.
 The sun penetrates the sky and clouds sending rays of clarity, light, radiance and magnificence over the scene in front of us.
 If we have been lucky enough, maybe we have found ourselves in one of the sparkling beams of sunlight and felt transcendent in that moment.
 For my husband, it’s too much to take in sometimes, I think.

 I suppose that once you have crossed that veil, been in the presence of the Holy One and then been pulled into the tangible, 3D world again, it becomes easier to move back and forth freely.
 If I ever wondered if we could step between realities, I have seen for myself all the proof I will ever need.
 This ‘life’ we live out in this particular ‘body’ is not as concrete as we have been led to experience and believe.
 Clearly, we do not need our body to exist.
 And, we can come and go and come back again.